-Anglers will likely see reduced catch rates of walleye and sauger in 2013.
-This is due to poor reproduction in recent years.
-A moderate year class was produced in 2012, and should provide for increases in catch rates in the future.
+Anglers will likely see reduced catch rates of legal sized walleye and sauger in 2013.
+This is due to poor reproduction in 2009-2011.
+However, a moderate year class was produced in 2012, and should provide increased catch rates of sublegal fish in 2014.
 For catch rates to increase to levels seen in 2008, moderate to strong reproduction needs to occur in upcoming years.

-Lewis and Clark walleye tend to have stronger year classes produced during drought years.
-If the current drought continues into 2013, the chances of another moderate to strong year class increases.
+Lewis and Clark Lake walleye tend to have stronger year classes produced during drought years.
+If water yield through the reservoirs is lower than average in 2014, the chances of another moderate to strong year class increases.

 Currently, 45% of the walleye population is above the 15 inch minimum and will provide anglers opportunity to harvest fish despite the lower overall abundance.